Parry-Zhuo/BreathingCube/README.md

    - The BMS enables the switch, allowing the battery to power the circuit.

 The output from the switch is fed into a **buck converter**, which steps down the input voltage to **3.3V** to power the entire circuit.

+## Firmware Highlights
+ - I²C Communication → Interfaced with gyroscopes and LED drivers to support motion-based mode selection.
+ - Button Inputs → Capacitive touch buttons detect user interaction for starting, stopping, or adjusting meditation sessions.
+ - Real-Time Clock (RTC) for Timing: Used RTC to track session duration and manage accurate timing without keeping the MCU fully active.
+ - State Management & Interrupt Handling: Efficient use of interrupts and timers to manage user inputs, LED animations, and BLE interactions without unnecessary CPU usage.
+ - Bluetooth Low Energy (BLE) Communication: Enabled wireless configuration and control via BLE, allowing users to customize meditation settings.
+ - Used DMA and Interrupts to control WS2812B led's in previous prototypes of product

 ![IMG_2303](https://github.com/user-attachments/assets/ed096eaa-f72a-443a-a6af-a6ebdccd8727)
 ![IMG_2304](https://github.com/user-attachments/assets/ef337fea-2e1e-4785-ae30-d657dc8a0cd5)